 When Ngāti Toa people took control of the area in the 1820s, their senior tohunga, Nohorua, built a palisaded village near Paremata Point.
 In 1835, Joseph Toms, the first European to settle in the Porirua district, built a whaling station nearby.

 A rum recipe

-Thoms had seven boats, crewed by Europeans and Māori.
-One of his best whalers was Te Ua Torikiriki, Nohorua’s daughter, who became Thoms’s wife.
+Toms had seven boats, crewed by Europeans and Māori.
+One of his best whalers was Te Ua Torikiriki, Nohorua’s daughter, who became Toms’s wife.